Snowflake OCF Connector: Install and Configure¶

 Note

-Alation supports S3 storage and Azure storage for external tables and GCP is not supported.
+Alation supports S3 storage and Azure storage for external tables.

 Note